 - Status and error details of a scheduled job can be found under the Job history section in the Data management form.

 - Status and error details of previous runs for data entities can be displayed by selecting a data project and clicking Job history.
 In the Execution history form, select a job, and click View staging data and View execution log.
 The previous runs include data project runs that were executed as batch jobs or manually.

-System users entity
+Troubleshooting the System users entity